-- 1. Install the Emulex OCe11100 or OCe14000-series adapter. - 2.
+- 1. Install the Emulex OCe11100-series adapter. - 2.
 Install the appropriate drivers. - 3.
-Install the OneCommand Manager application or, for VMware systems, install the required CIM provider and OneCommand Manager for VMware vCenter version 10.0 or later.
-On VMware systems, you can also use the OCM Windows GUI to manage your hosts through the CIM provider. - 4.
+Install the OneCommand Manager application or, for VMware systems, install the required CIM provider and OneCommand Manager for VMware vCenter version 1.5 or later. - 4.
 Install the appropriate adapter firmware.
 The UFI firmware image contains both the firmware and boot code.
 A server reboot is required after the firmware update.